SoftSec-KAIST/SURI/README.md

 ### 2.3 Docker Image for Egalito

 Unfortunately, Egalito could not run with binaries compiled on Ubuntu 20.04.
-Thus, we provide additional environment based on Ubuntu 18.04 for a fair comparison.
+Thus, we provide an additional environment based on Ubuntu 18.04 for a fair comparison.
 This image includes SURI, Egalito, and RetroWrite.
 The Dockerfile for this image is located in the `./ubuntu18.04` directory.
 To build this image, run these commands at the top-level directory: